Th3Tr00p3r/PrivacyPolicy/README.md

 ## Thinking Process

-The project begins with data gathering from the paper available at [Princeton's PrivacyPolicies](https://privacypolicies.cs.princeton.edu/), which provides a substantial database of privacy policies.
-These policies are gathered and processed, leveraging techniques in ETL (Extract, Transform, Load) to clean, tokenize, and create vector embeddings for analysis.
-While most policies lack explicit labels, a small subset (approximately 1%) has secondary tags denoting their quality as 'good' or 'bad'.
+The project truly commenced upon encountering the [Princeton-Leuven Longitudinal Corpus of Privacy Policies](https://privacypolicies.cs.princeton.edu/), which provides a substantial database of around 100K unique privacy policies.
+These policies were gathered, processed, and embedded into a vector space using [Doc2Vec](https://radimrehurek.com/gensim/auto_examples/tutorials/run_doc2vec_lee.html#sphx-glr-auto-examples-tutorials-run-doc2vec-lee-py).

+To assign labels to the policies, I sourced data from [ToS;DR](https://tosdr.org/), which provides a community-driven database of combined ratings for privacy policies and terms of service.
+Utilizing this, domain names from policy file-paths were gathered, and the ToS;DR search API assigned letter scores ('A' to 'E') to rated policies.
+Simplifying the ratings, 'A' or 'B' were labeled 'good,' while the rest ('C', 'D', and 'E') were labeled 'bad.'

 The D2VClassifier employs a hybrid unsupervised-learning/supervised inference approach, based on Doc2Vec.
 First, the Doc2Vec model is trained on the entire corpus.
 For the training set policies which do posses labeles, it computes mean vectors for each class ('good' and 'bad').
 When presented with a new document, the Doc2Vec model infers a vector representation, and the classifier calculates its similarity to the mean vectors.
 The resulting score reflects the closeness of the document to the learned 'good' and 'bad' representations.